 Switch energy suppliers

-Many UK households are paying too much for their energy as they are put on standard variable tariffs by the energy supplier at the end of a fixed price contract or when they first move into a property.
-Switching energy suppliers could help you save up to £482 per year.
+Many UK households are paying too much for their energy as they are put on standard variable tariffs.
+Simply comparing energy prices can help you save up to £482 per year on your energy bill.

 The easiest way to compare energy suppliers is by using a price comparison site to see which energy supplier can offer you the best tariff.
 It is worth knowing that you may get a cheaper tariff if you are able to: